Electronic Rituals, Oracles and Fortune Telling / Spring 2018 Schedule

 Reading assigned

-To be discussed in session 02.
+To be discussed in week 02.

 - Burroughs, Benjamin.
 “Facebook and FarmVille: A Digital Ritual Analysis of Social Gaming.”
 Games and Culture, vol. 9, no. 3, May 2014, pp. 151–66.
-SAGE Journals, doi:10.1177/1555412014535663.

 - Alexander, Leigh.
 “Why We Still Practice Superstitious Rituals With Our Technology.”
 Motherboard, https://motherboard.vice.com/en_us/article/why-we-still-practice-superstitious-rituals-with-our-technology.
 Accessed 5 May 2017.